 Employers look to team players to help build an office culture that’s friendly, which helps retain workers and attracts top talent.
 Being collaborative with your coworkers also strengthens the quality of your work.

 Professionalism is not one skill.
 It is the blending and integration of a variety of skills.
 People who model professionalism are punctual, work productively with others, manage their workload, and understand the impact of non-verbal communication on professional work image.
-The professional behaves with integrity, acts responsibly, is ethical, and is able to learn from mistakes.
+The professional behaves with integrity, acts responsibly, is ethical, and can learn from mistakes.

 Let Purdue Global Help You Meet Your Career Goals

-If a college degree could help you grow in your current career or help you launch a new one, consider earning a college degree online with Purdue Global.* We offer more than 175 online college degree and certificate programs for busy working adults.
+If a college degree could help you grow in your current career or launch a new one, consider earning a college degree online with Purdue Global.
+We offer online college degree and certificate programs for busy working adults.
 Contact us today to learn more.